-- Chantry Community Primary School believes that online safety is an essential part of safeguarding and acknowledges its duty to ensure that all learners and staff are protected from potential harm online. - Chantry identifies that the internet and associated devices, such as computers, tablets, mobile phones and games consoles, are an important part of everyday life. - We believe that learners should be empowered to build resilience and to develop strategies to manage and respond to risk online. - This policy applies to all staff including the governing body, teachers, support staff, external contractors, visitors, volunteers and other individuals who work for, or provide services on behalf of the setting (collectively referred to as "staff" in this policy) as well as learners, parents and carers. - This policy applies to all access to the internet and use of technology, including personal devices, or where learners, staff or other individuals have been provided with setting issued devices for use off-site, such as a work laptops, tablets or mobile phones.
+- Chantry Community Primary School believes that online safety is an essential part of safeguarding and acknowledges its duty to ensure that all learners and staff are protected from potential harm online. - We identify that the internet and associated devices, such as computers, tablets, mobile phones and games consoles, are an important part of everyday life.

+- We believe that learners should be empowered to build resilience and to develop strategies to manage and respond to risk online. - This policy applies to all staff including the governing body, teachers, support staff, external contractors, visitors, volunteers and other individuals who work for, or provide services on behalf of the setting (collectively referred to as "staff" in this policy) as well as learners, parents and carers. - This policy applies to all access to the internet and use of technology, including personal devices, or where learners, staff or other individuals have been provided with setting issued devices for use off-site, such as a work laptops, tablets or mobile phones. - The Education and Inspections Act 2006 empowers Headteachers/Principals to such extent as is reasonable to regulate the behaviour of students when they are off the school/academy site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
+E.g. online bullying or online safety incidents which may take place outside of the school/academy but is linked to member of the school/academy. - In this respect the school will deal with such incidents within this policy and associated behaviour and anti-bullying policies to such extent as is reasonable and will, where known, inform parents/carers of incidents of inappropriate online safety behaviour that has taken place out of school.
+Action can only be taken over issues covered by the published Behaviour Policy

-2.2 Links with other policies and practices
+2.1 Links with other policies and practices

-- o This policy links with several other policies, practices and action plans including:,
+- o This policy links with several other policies, practices and action plans including:

 - Anti-bullying policy

-- o Acceptable Use Policies (AUP) and the Staff Code of conduct
+- o Acceptable Use Policies (AUP) and/or the Staff Code of Conduct Policy

-- Behaviour Policy
+- Behaviour and discipline policy

-- Child Protection and Safeguarding Policy
+- Child protection policy

 - Confidentiality policy

+- o Curriculum Policy,

-- Curriculum policies, such as: Foundation Subjects, Personal Social and Health Education (PSHE), and Sex Education and Relationships (SRE)
+- Personal Social and Health Education (PSHE),

+- Sex Education (RSE)

-- Data Protection and Info Security
+- Data security

 - Image use policy